-Type 2 sodium-glucose co-transporter (SGLT2) inhibitors are newer medications used to treat Type 2 diabetes.
-The SGLT2 inhibitor class of antidiabetic medications is also sometimes known as the “gliflozins” and includes the medications:
+Type 2 sodium-glucose co-transporter (SGLT2) inhibitors are newer drugs used to treat Type 2 diabetes.
+The SGLT2 inhibitor class of antidiabetic medications is also sometimes known as the “gliflozins” and includes the drugs:

-- Invokana (canagliflozin) – manufactured by Janssen, a division of Johnson & Johnson
+- Invokana (canagliflozin) – made by Janssen, a division of Johnson & Johnson

-- Jardiance (empagliflozin) – manufactured by Boehringer Ingelheim, co-marketed by Lilly
+- Jardiance (empagliflozin) – made by Boehringer Ingelheim, co-marketed by Lilly

 - Farxiga (dapagliflozin) – co-marketed in Europe and the U.S by Bristol-Myers Squibb and AstraZeneca